nryn/commits/README.md

 ## Installation

-To get set up, ensure you're in the root directory of this project.
+To get set up, ensure you're in the `src/` directory of this project.

 Ensure the commits file is executable e.g. `chmod +x ./commits`